-Headless audio player based on Mopidy (no need for a monitor), streaming music from Spotify, SoundCloud, Google Music, Podcasts (with iTunes, gPodder directories), local and networked music files (MP3/OGG/FLAC/AAC, Webradio (with TuneIn, Dirble directories), Subsonic, Soma FM.
+Headless audio player based on Mopidy (no need for a monitor), streaming music from Spotify, SoundCloud, Google Music, Podcasts (with iTunes, gPodder directories), local and networked music files (MP3/OGG/FLAC/AAC, Webradio (with TuneIn, Dirble, AudioAddict, Soma FM directories), Subsonic.

-Remote control it with a nice browser-interface or with an MPD-client like MPDroid for Android.
+Remote control it using a nice webinterface or using an MPD-client (like MPDroid for Android).

-Also includes AirTunes/AirPlay and DLNA streaming from your phone, tablet (iOS and Android) or PC using software like BubbleUPnP.
+Also includes AirTunes/AirPlay and DLNA/OpenHome streaming from your phone, tablet (iOS and Android) or PC using software like BubbleUPnP.

 USB Audio support, for all kinds of USB soundcards, speakers, headphones.
 The sound from the Pi itself is not that good...